 These were transported here by lowboy trailers and were used to preserve the old buildings from Zaanstreek.
 A museum was also placed there in 1994.

-There are now seven museums in the area, meaning that not only are there windmills to see, but museums too!
+Today, there are now seven museums in the area!
 This means that you can actually go inside some of the windmills — some of which are still currently in use.

 READ MORE | 19 best day trips from Amsterdam: the ultimate travel guide

 You can watch a traditional cheesemaker prepare cheese and also watch how clogs are made.
-In this part, there is also a small museum showing you about clogs and showing a variety of clogs over the years.
-Both locally made products are also on sale!
+In this part, there is also a small museum showing a variety of clogs over the years.
+Both locally-made products are also on sale, meaning you can bring them home!

-Some of the museums include the Albert Heijn museum, a bakery museum and there is also the main museum at the entrance.
+Some of the museums include the Albert Heijn Museum, a bakery museum, and a main museum at the entrance.

-You can also buy boat trips around the area for under €10 and for some windmills you pay a small fee.
+You can also buy boat trips around the area for around €10 and information about windmills.

-- There is plenty to do and see, such as museums, little gift shops, cafés, and of course, windmills.
+- There’s plenty to do and see (such as museums, little gift shops, cafés, and of course, windmills)

 - It gets incredibly busy, to the point where you can’t move.